 Resident Rounds Part III.
 Case Report: Diaper Dermatitis Presenting as Pustules

-September 2014 | Volume 13 | Issue 9 | Feature | 1153 | Copyright © 2014
+September 2014 | Volume 13 | Issue 9 | Features | 1153 | Copyright © September 2014

 Ann R. Tucker BA,a Ashley N. Emerson MD,a Julie P. Wyatt MD,b Robert T. Brodell MDc